 9:00 AM The Road to Plant of the Year

-Johnny Howze, Georgia Power, Plant Scherer, Plant Manager
+Andy Waldrop, Georgia Power, Plant Scherer, Fuels Manager

 Learn what it takes to be the best, hear from the PRB Coal Users’ Group “Plant of the Year” recipient Georgia Power’s Plant Scherer.
 Plant Scherer, one of the largest PRB coal fired power plants in the US, working hard to create an atmosphere of safety and efficiency throughout the plant.
 This presentation will show the steps taken to improve maintenance strategy, lighting and create a positive culture that launched them into the award-winning plant it is today.